 Reference Section 5.8.1 of Planning Procedure No. 10 for additional information on QTU identification.

 Conditional qualification provisions apply when a resource may not qualify as a result of overlapping interconnection impacts with another resource.
 In these cases, Interconnection Request Queue order is used to choose between the overlapping generators.

-Reference Section 5.8.3 of Planning Procedure No. 10 contains additional information on the methodology for restudying overlapping impacts.
+Reference Section 5.8.3 of Planning Procedure No. 10 for additional information on the methodology for restudying overlapping impacts.

 No later than 150 days before the Forward Capacity Auction, project sponsors must inform the ISO of any changes to their projects that may reduce their capacity.

 However, material modifications may not be made.
-If they are necessary, the project will be withdrawn.
+If material modifications are necessary, the project will be withdrawn.

 Please contact ISO System Planning to discuss all potential changes.

 See Market Rule 1, Section III.220.127.116.11.1, New Capacity Show-of-Interest Form.